milosz275/uav-collision-avoidance/README.md

 sudo apt-get install libgl1 libxcb-xinerama0
 ```

-To run the app headlessly, you need to run the following export:
+To run the app headless, you need to run the following export:

 ```bash
 export QT_QPA_PLATFORM=offscreen